SailSlick/desktop-vacation/doc/API/syncing.md

 #### MIME Type

-Since images are being sent to the database, the request can't simple be `application/json`.
+Since images are being sent to the database, the request can't simply be `application/json`.
 We settled on `multipart/form-data` as it's the standard in these types of image uploading scenarios.